Ad Zone: Above Fold (728x90 or responsive)

 Should I consolidate my debt or pay it off individually?

-Use the 60-Second Calculator Check.
-Enter your current debts, their APRs, the proposed consolidation offer, and the new loan term.
-If consolidation reduces both stress and total interest paid without extending your payoff timeline, it may be worth it.
-If it only lowers your monthly payment by stretching repayment for years, paying individually may be faster and cheaper.
+Run the 60-Second Calculator Check first.
+Enter your current debts, their APRs, the proposed consolidation offer, and the new loan term in months.
+If consolidation reduces both your stress and total interest paid without extending your payoff timeline, it may be worth it.
+If it only lowers your monthly payment by stretching repayment by several years, paying individually using the avalanche or snowball method is likely faster and cheaper.
+The monthly payment reduction can feel compelling, but it is the total cost that matters.

 When is debt consolidation a good idea?